kalogeropo/thesis/README.md

 ### Repository Structure

+- **`collections/`**: A folder that contains a collection of 1239 abstracts regarding the Cystic Fibrossis (CF) disorder accompanied by 100 expert revised queries with relevant documents ids for each query that can be applied in order to evaluate the performance of the models.
 - **`experiments/`**: This folder contains all the Python scripts (`.py` files) used for running the associated experiments.
 Results are exported as `.xlsx` files for further analysis.
 - **`notebooks/`**: The final analysis is performed through Jupyter notebooks (with filenames containing `*-exploitation`).
 These notebooks load the `.xlsx` files, compare the results across models, and validate our hypothesis—demonstrating that introducing a conceptualized aspect into graph-based IR models improved precision by **x%**.